llxor/aoc-2020/BENCHMARKS.md

 # Benchmarks:
 The following programs where compiled using the clang LLVM compiler using -O3.
 Timings were recorded using the Linux `time` command and are in **milliseconds**.
+Total time to run all benchmarks: 1343ms

 | Day | Part 1 | Part 2 |
 |----:|-------:|-------:|